 The United States Women's National Team (USWNT), two-time defending Women's World Cup champions, unsurprisingly produce some of the most recognised and popular players.
 Brazil, the game's traditional powerhouses, also count a number of the most well-known footballers in their ranks.

-With the FIFA Best Player awards taking place this week, we've rounded up a team of 11 inspiring women's footballers that are worth following on social media - from a goalkeeper to strikers - with a little write-up of what exactly makes them so good.
+With many players returning to represent their countries once more, we've rounded up a team of 11 inspiring women's footballers that are worth following on social media - from a goalkeeper to strikers - with a little write-up of what exactly makes them so good.

 Club: Paris Saint-Germain (Division 1 Féminine, France)